top of page

 Services Overview

-I provide outpatient psychotherapy for teen girls and young adult women who appear high-functioning but experience anxiety, emotional overwhelm, or persistent self-doubt beneath the surface
+I provide outpatient psychotherapy for clients experiencing anxiety, emotional overwhelm, or persistent self-doubt beneath the surface.

 Quick Service Snapshot